 Available: Online, Windows, Chrome, Opera, Android, iOS, Chrome

 Epic Win – RPG game-style task manager

-Once you open the app, you’ll be prompted to list your chores and reminders, before your avatar takes over – he’ll suffer the consequences if you fail to complete a task, or gain a reward if you manage to power through.
+Once you open the tool, you’ll be prompted to list your chores and reminders, before your avatar takes over – he’ll suffer the consequences if you fail to complete a task, or gain a reward if you manage to power through.

-You’ll be able to tackle recurring tasks, track overdue events, and view reminders – each time you complete a task, your avatar destroys it, leveling up, improving its stats, and gaining riches in the process.
+You’ll be able to tackle repeating tasks, track overdue events, and view reminders – each time you complete a task, your avatar destroys it, leveling up, improving its stats, and gaining riches in the process.

 One interesting tidbit is that the avatar changes over time, in order to reflect your routine – it will differ depending on whether you barely manage to juggle your priorities, or have nothing but victories.

-Available for: Android, iOS
+Available: Android, iOS